 The nurse arrived at my house with a small carrying case the size of a toolbox.
 We sat down at my table and she asked me some questions.
 She measured my blood pressure, height, and weight, and I had to pee in a cup.
 That was it.
 The whole thing took less than 30 minutes.

-I belong to a credit union and for years they’ve been sending me offers to join their Group Term Life Insurance program.
+SIDE NOTE: I belong to a credit union and for years they’ve been sending me offers to join their Group Term Life Insurance program.
+Same with AAA.
 Mostly I’ve just thrown these in the recycling, but recently I did open one up and look it over.
 I discovered that I could get a $75,000 policy for just $21.31 per month.
 Were I under 24, I could get the same policy for just $3.38 a month!
 And there was no medical exam required.
 The point I am trying to make here is that there are opportunities all over the place to obtain inexpensive life insurance, and this could make a world of difference for the pets you might leave behind.

 Step Three: Draw Up a Will